karthik183579/apilist/README.md

-# apilist
+# API LIST
+created API LIST using JAVASCRIPT.

-Javascript api list
+I created this api list using Vanilla JS

+RUN COMMAND
+Can you run this code any browser directly.